-Under AAS' wealth management advisory services and RMS Select Model Program, all clients will incur underlying investment expenses.
-Furthermore, clients will incur, depending upon the investments, services, and negotiated agreement, clearing and custody fees ("C&C Fees"), trade execution costs ("Ticket Charges"), and other fees and expenses.
+All clients will incur underlying investment expenses and, depending upon the investments, services, and negotiated agreement may also pay other fees and expenses, as described below.
 Clients may inquire at any time with their Advisor as to client-specific fees and costs.
 Additional information about other expenses, fees and costs typically associated with AAS' advisory services is provided below.